ShuhongDai/shuhongdai.github.io/_posts/2025-06-15-On_the_Equity_Difference_Between_Suited_and_Offsuit_Starting_Hands.md

 The answer is widely repeated in poker circles (“a few percent”), yet rarely justified.
 I wanted something more precise.
 So I decided to formalize the question, examine the underlying combinatorics, and finally validate the results with large-scale Monte Carlo simulation.

 This article is not about strategy.
-It’s about understanding a small structural feature of the game that most people take for granted — and what the mathematics behind it really looks like.

 ---